oroinc/documentation/backend/api/how-to.rst

 Turn on API for entity
 ----------------------

 By default, API for entities is disabled.
-To turn on API for an entity, add the entity to ``Resources/config/oro/api.yml`` of your bundle:
+To turn on API for an entity, add the entity to `Resources/config/oro/api.yml` in your bundle:

 .. code-block:: yaml